sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 Case Study: Atliq Grands noticed a loss in their market share and revenue over a few months.
 To understand the causes, they need a way to analyze this.
 My job is to craete an interactive dashboard for stakeholder and provide strategic recommendations to increase their revenue.

 ## Objective
 i.
-To create an interactive dashboard that displays key metrics for the hospitality company.
+To create an interactive dashboard that displays key metrics for hospitality company.
 ii.
-To identify the main problem of declining revenue and provide strategic recommendations accordingly.
+To optimize the pricing strategy.
+iii.
+To provide recommendations aimed at increasing overall revenue.

 ## 1. Set up interactive dashboard
 ### Star Schema